greatwall2704/gepa-ii-agent/src/gepa/adapters/anymaths_adapter/README.md

     * Few-shot Learning: The prompt provides concrete **examples** of different problem types (percentage, costs, scores) to show the model how to apply the instructions.
     * Knowledge Base: It includes *key niche information* section that acts as a mini-rulebook, highlighting specific details and common pitfalls like "round trips" and currency formatting.
     * Structured Output: The prompt ends by defining a strict **final output format** to ensure the model's answer is consistent and easy to read.
+    * Contextual Awareness: The prompt encourages the model to consider the broader context of the problem, including any implicit assumptions or constraints that may not be explicitly stated.
+Filed under *emergent* behavior.

 - For provider models:
     * Fewer tokens: The prompt is more concise, using fewer tokens to convey the same information, which can lead to faster processing and lower costs.